Block USB Drives on Windows using Intune remediations

 Blocking removable storage devices on company-owned devices is essential for preventing potential security breaches.
 By doing so, you can ensure that confidential information is not saved or copied to personal storage devices, thereby safeguarding sensitive data and maintaining a secure working environment.

 I will use Intune device remediations to block USB drives on Windows 10 and Windows 11 devices.
-You can also block USB drives using the Attack surface reduction policy.
+You can also block USB drives using a Device restriction template or Attack surface reduction policy.
+For more Information, refer to the guide: 3 Ways to Block USB Drives using Intune.

 Block USB drives using Intune